Theater (THR)

 Cross-listed Courses: CMM 382, ENG 373

 THR 374.
-Latin American & US Latino Theatre.
+Latin American & Us Latino Theatre.
 3 Credit Hours.

 A study of major Latin American and U.S. Latino plays.
 Emphasis on dramatic literature in relation to performance and cultural contexts.
 Some production of scenes.
 Fulfills Core Requirements: Visual and Performing Arts (VPA) and Diversity (DIV).
 Suggested prior course: SPN 201.
 Not open to first year students.